eMC - trusted, up to date and comprehensive information about medicines

 The dosage in children with chronic renal disease is individual and must be adjusted according to the individual response to therapy (see section 4.2).
 The growth disturbance should be clearly established before somatropin treatment by following growth on optimal treatment for renal disease over one year.
 Conservative management of uraemia with customary medicinal product and if needed dialysis should be maintained during somatropin therapy.

 Patients with chronic renal disease normally experience a decline in renal function as part of the natural course of their illness.
-However, as a precautionary measure during somatropin treatment, renal function should be monitored for an excessive decline, or increase in the glomerular filtration rate (which could imply hyperfiltration).
+However, as a precautionary measure during somatropin treatment, renal function should be monitored for an excessive decline or increase in the glomerular filtration rate (which could imply hyperfiltration).

 In patients in complete remission from tumours or malignant disease, somatropin therapy has not been associated with an increased relapse rate.
-Nevertheless, patients who have achieved complete remission of malignant disease should be followed closely for relapse after commencement of Norditropin SimpleXx and Norditropin NordiFlex therapy.

 Leukaemia

-Leukaemia has been reported in a small number of growth hormone deficiency patients, some of whom have been treated with somatropin.
+Leukaemia has been reported in a small number of growth hormone deficient patients, some of whom have been treated with somatropin.
 However, there is no evidence that leukaemia incidence is increased in somatropin recipients without predisposition factors.

 Benign intracranial hypertension